 After that it’s cool-down time on the rower, right about the 40-minute mark.

 Every aspect of Rubi and Stomps sporting performance has improved dramatically in the last couple of years, but for me the coolest part is seeing how much harder they are to injure than they used to be.
-I’m only one member of a large team that has facilitated that, and much of what I’m employing was learned from my own strength coach Pete Sutton.
-Full credit goes to Rubi and Stomp themselves for their consistent attendance and patient attitude, particularly in the face of my constant bad jokes.
+I’m only one member of a large team that has facilitated that and full credit goes to Rubi and Stomp themselves for their consistent attendance and patient attitude, particularly in the face of my constant bad jokes.